SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 GET /service/lwm2m-agent/deviceRegistration/metadata
 `

-The registration of a new device then can be accomplished by posting a set of these values to the correspoding registration endpoint:
+The registration of a new device then can be accomplished by posting a set of these values to the corresponding registration endpoint:

 `
 POST  /service/lwm2m-agent/deviceRegistration/